The Official Basil Pesto Recipe

 Pesto in a pestle and mortar surrounded by basil leaves

-The one and only pesto recipe recognised by the Pesto Genovese Consortium contains just seven ingredients: basil, olive oil, pine nuts, Parmigiano-Reggiano, pecorino, garlic, and salt.
-Many of the ingredients are so special that they are protected from inferior copycats under EU law.
+The only pesto recipe recognised by the Pesto Genovese Consortium contains just seven ingredients: basil, olive oil, pine nuts, Parmigiano-Reggiano, pecorino, garlic, and salt.
+EU law protects many of the ingredients from inferior copycats.

-Here, we're proudly publishing the legendary recipe; one that will reward you with the most delicious and authentic pesto you’ll find anywhere outside of Italy.
+We're proudly publishing the legendary recipe to reward you with the most delicious and authentic pesto outside Liguria.

 How Many Pesto Recipes Are There?

-Browse any supermarket, and you'd be forgiven for thinking that the potential for new and exciting pestos is practically limitless.
-In some ways, that is true, but it's not a view held by the members of the Pesto Genovese Consortium who maintain that their recipe is the only one worthy of the name.
+Supermarkets give the impression that the potential for new and exciting pestos is practically limitless.
+In some ways, that is true, but it's not a view held by the members of the Pesto Genovese Consortium, who maintain that their recipe is the only one worthy of the name.

 The Italians' Love of Pesto Genovese

-Pesto Genovese is the official name of the classic basil pesto that we all know and love.
-It's one of the world’s greatest sauces, so it's no wonder that the people of Genoa, the recognised birthplace of pesto, hold it so dear to their hearts.
-It's hard to emphasise how much passion there is in the region for their ‘green gold’, although it is nicely summed up by the wonderful local adage that pesto is the second thing a Genovese baby tastes after its mother’s milk.
+Pesto Genovese is the official name of the classic basil pesto we all know and love.
+It's one of the world's greatest sauces, so it's no wonder that the people of Genoa, the recognised birthplace of pesto, hold it dear to their hearts.
+It's hard to emphasise the passion in the region for their 'green gold', although the beautiful local adage nicely sums it up that pesto is the second thing a Genovese baby tastes after its mother's milk.

 Montage showing jars of various basil pesto sauces commercially available